 With its location in northwestern Minnesota, the SHRW experiences cold, snowy winters with hot summers.
-The average minimum temperature in the watershed is 30.2°F and the average maximum is 50.9°F. Average annual precipitation is 22.9 inches, with slightly more precipitation in the east than the west.
+The average minimum temperature in the watershed is 30.2°F and the average maximum is 50.9°F. Average annual precipitation is 22.9 inches, with slightly more precipitation in the east than the west

 Climate has a huge effect on people living in the watershed, with drought, severe storms, and flooding impacting Minnesota.
 The average temperature has increased by 1.3°F since 1895 (DNR, 2019).
-The change in precipitation since 1993 is 3.4 inches (DNR, 2023).
+The watershed is experiencing an additional 3.4 inches of precipitation per year from 1993-2022 compared to 1947-1993 (DNR, 2023).
 Farming is a way of life and an economic driver in this watershed, making the impacts of heat and variable rainfall particularly concerning due to the effects of these climate driven weather patterns on agricultural production.